-- Students are able to practice the skills they lack through the reading program Achieve 3000. - Students are placed in teacher led and student led small groups. - Students also have to complete Independent reading assignments to enhance their Lexile Levels.
+- Students are enrolled in Intensive Reading Classes where they use the Achieve 3000 Program. - Students are able to practice the skills they lack through the reading program Achieve 3000. - Students are placed in teacher led and student led small groups. - Students also have to complete Independent reading assignments to enhance their Lexile Levels.